 Business Use Only

-all reporting must be submitted to the Accounting Office within 20 days from the date of the monthly activity statement.
+All reporting must be submitted to the Accounting Office within 20 days from the date of the monthly activity statement.
 Failure to do so will result in the card being suspended until receipts are submitted and/or restitution is made.
-For business use only:

 or Trish St Leger